-The City Council approved all eight grant applications for town projects, totaling $637,549, from the Community Preservation Committee (CPC) at the council meeting on March 19.
+The City Council approved all eight grant applications for town projects authored by the Community Preservation Committee, or CPC, at the City Council meeting on March 19.

-Additionally, more than $4,000 will aid the restoration of the original plaque on Malden’s World War I Memorial and finance the addition of two bronze plaques with the names of more veterans.
+More than $4,000 will aid the restoration of the original plaque on Malden’s World War I Memorial and finance the addition of two bronze plaques with the names of more veterans.
 The Malden Public Library will use $154,364 of grant funding to restore and rehabilitate its archives.
-Part of this money will help fund the library’s display of historical photographs and artwork, as well as the digitization of town records dating back to 1600.
+Part of this money will fund the library’s historical photograph and artwork display, as well as the digitization of town records dating back to 1600.

 CPC chairman Julianne Orsino beamed in the back row of the Markey Senior Center’s temporary council chambers when the proposals passed.

 “I think all the projects that have been put forth are really amazing projects that are going to give back to the city,” said Orsino.

 One percent of annual property taxes are funneled for the Community Preservation Fund, as allowed by the Massachusetts Community Preservation Act.
 The money that will soon be distributed to applicants very closely matches the amount received from tax revenues in fiscal year 2019, said Orsino.

 Every proposal was unanimously adopted, except for Roosevelt Park which Ward 4 Councillor Ryan O’Malley opposed.
 O’Malley, like scores of community members, worried about potential safety concerns from the usage of artificial turf on the Salemwood School fields.
 As per the Roosevelt Park application, the CPC grant money will not fund turf installation, but part of the $250,000 is slated to finance the fields’ preparation for the material.

 Councillor-at-Large Debbie DeMaria, who ultimately voted yes on the proposal, said she understood the concerns.